dyatchenko/ServiceBrokerListener/README.md

 # ServiceBrokerListener
-Component which helps to receive SQL Server table changes in your C# code.
+Component which helps to receive SQL Server table changes in your .net code.